 Our parent, Investment, appoints our Board of Directors.
-See "Management" beginning on page 34.
+See "Management" beginning on page 27.

 Partners owns or controls a number of affiliates to whom we regularly make loans and/or with whom we transact business from time to time, each as described in the notes to our financial statements attached as Appendix I to this prospectus.
 Notably, those loans include a revolving line of credit to Investment of up to \$30,000,000 per an amendment executed in January 2021.
-There were no outstanding borrowings under this facility as of December 31, 2020 and 2019.
-During 2020, we extended two loans to wholly owned subsidiaries of Enterprise Community Development, Inc., which is controlled by Investment.
-The loans are for the purpose of preserving and renovating affordable housing properties.
-The total amount outstanding at December 31, 2020 was \$6,400,000.
+There was \$15 million outstanding under this line of credit at December 31, 2021 and no outstanding borrowings under this facility as of December 31, 2020.
+At December 31, 2021, we had one loan outstanding to Enterprise Community Development, Inc., which is controlled by Investment.
+The loan is for the purpose of preserving and renovating an affordable housing property.
+The total amount outstanding at December 31, 2021 was \$6,227,184.
 See Note 7 to our financial statements for details on these and other related-party transactions.
-We also have extended a short-term \$5 million revolving swing-line loan facility to the EPF Growth Fund, LLC.
+We also have extended a short-term \$5 million revolving swing-line loan facility to the EPF Growth Fund, LLC of which \$0 was outstanding at December 31, 2021.
+The swingline loan facility is generally paid in full at the end of each quarter.